benisalla/naive_little_rag/README.md

 # Value Little Rag Demo Repository

-Part of my projects to demonstrate my capability to implement a simple rag from scratch with Chroma and open-source models.
+This project demonstrates my capability to implement a simple RAG (Retrieval-Augmented Generation) system from scratch using Chroma and open-source models.

 ## Setup and Installation